shubhammmgithub/AI_Chatbot_wasserstoff/README.md

 This project is an advanced, session-based RAG (Retrieval-Augmented Generation) application that allows users to chat with their documents.
 It features a private, temporary knowledge base for each user, ensuring data privacy.
 The system can ingest multiple document formats (including scanned PDFs with OCR), provide LLM-synthesized answers with accurate citations, and perform a deep analysis to automatically name and summarize common themes across the entire document set.

-This project was completed as part of the AI Software Intern Task for Wasserstoff.
+This project was completed as part of the AI Engineer Intern Task for Wasserstoff.

 ----------------------------------------------------------------------------------------------------------------------